A varifold formulation of mean curvature flow with Dirichlet or dynamic boundary conditions: Introduction

-\end{itemize} Here $\boldH_V^{\Omega}$ is the generalized mean curvature vector in $\Omega\times[0,\,\infty)$ (see Subsection \ref{prelim} for the details), $\ll$ means the absolute continuity for measures, and $\delta V_t\lfloor^T_{\partial \Omega}$ is the tangential first variation restricted to $\partial \Omega$ (see Definition \ref{def.3.3} for the details).
-We should note that the conditions \eqref{1.1.5.1} and \eqref{1.1.5.2} are natural as a result of considering the limit of $\sigma$-parametrized boundary condition \eqref{1.1.2} by taking $\sigma\downarrow0$ or $\sigma\to1$.
-However, since the assumtion named ``Uniform upper bound for the solution of Allen-Cahn equations" (see Section \ref{existence} for the details) seems to be strong, we can actually obtain a stronger result than \eqref{1.1.5.1} (see Theorem \ref{thm3.4} in Section \ref{existence}).
-So far, we are not able to get rid of or relax this assumption because of the technical obstacle in deriving a priori estimates and the construction of the curves described in Remark \ref{examplecurvatureflow} of Section \ref{existence}.
+where the measures $\{\alpha^{j}\}_{j\in\mathbb{N}}$ and the functions $\{\boldv_b^{j}\}_{j\in\mathbb{N}}$ are defined properly by the solutions of the Allen-Cahn equations (see what we call ``Approximation property on the boundary" in Section \ref{formudiri} for the precise definition).
+The approximation property only in the case of Dirichlet boundary conditions may be necessary in our formulation because without this approximation property, it may be possible that the classical mean curvature flow with the right-angle Neumann boundary conditions can be also our Brakke flow with Dirichlet boundary conditions (see Remark \ref{remarkDefBrakkeDiri} for more detail).
+Let us remark that the conditions \eqref{1.1.5.1} and \eqref{1.1.5.2} are natural as a result of considering the limit of $\sigma$-parametrized boundary condition \eqref{1.1.2} by taking $\sigma\downarrow0$ or $\sigma\to1$.
+However, since the assumption that we call ``Uniform upper bound on the boundary $\partial\Omega$" (see Section \ref{existence} for more detail) seems to be strong, we can actually obtain a stronger result than \eqref{1.1.5.1} (see Theorem \ref{thm3.4} in Section \ref{existence}).
+So far, we are not able to eliminate or relax this assumption because of the technical issue in deriving a priori estimates.
+Moreover, we are able to construct a counterexample of curves moving along the motion along \eqref{1.1.2} shown in Remark \ref{examplecurvatureflow} of Section \ref{existence}.
+This counterexample implies that without this assumption we might fail to obtain a singular limit of the Allen-Cahn equations.

-Here is a formal explanation of these boundary conditions \eqref{1.1.5.1} and \eqref{1.1.5.2} if hypersurfaces $M_t$ satisfying our definitions are sufficiently smooth; when we consider the characterization of the limit of the Allen-Cahn equation, we formally obtain the following correspondences:
+Now let us give a formal explanation of these boundary conditions \eqref{1.1.5.1} and \eqref{1.1.5.2} in the case that hypersurfaces $M_t$ satisfying our definitions are sufficiently smooth (see Remark \ref{rem.2.1} and \ref{rem.3} in Section \ref{formulation}).
+When the hypersurfaces $\{M_t\}_{t}$ moving by their mean curvatures are smooth, we may regard the mass measure of a varifold associated with $M_t$, the Radon measure $\alpha$, and the vector field $\boldv$ as the following quantities: